Helsinki to host Trump and Putin's summit

 Breaking News Emails

-President Donald Trump and Russia's Vladimir Putin will hold their first dedicated summit in the Finnish capital of Helsinki on July 16, the White House announced Thursday.
+President Donald Trump and Russia's Vladimir Putin will hold their first dedicated summit in the Finnish capital of Helsinki on July 16, both governments announced Thursday.

-The meeting will be the first between the two men not on the sidelines of a larger gathering of world leaders.
+The meeting will be their first not on the sidelines of a larger gathering of world leaders.

 "The two leaders will discuss relations between the United States and Russia and a range of national security issues," a White House statement said.